 First and foremost, we cannot act as an agent for scientists to work around NSF.
 A lot can be done with analyses from field samples these days (and this capability is only increasing), and arguably, science can be advanced through novel analyses of field samples.
 However, our science team is funded to conduct the science that was approved and funded by the NSF.
 Therefore, we should only be collecting samples and analyzing them if these help test the hypotheses of the grant with which the fieldwork is associated.
 Field collaborations are opportunities to enhance our ability to test our hypotheses with colleagues who have expertise beyond our own.
 The appearance of us acting to collect and hand off samples for someone else’s science puts our entire project at risk, and that is unacceptable to us (and the NSF).
-Potential collaborators must demonstrate to us how their proposed work would fit into tests of our current hypotheses (see our MCM4 hypotheses here, and a link to the full proposal is on this page), and then it is incumbent upon us (likely 1 or 2 Pis, plus the collaborators) to attempt to integrate the findings into our MCM LTER research activities and products.
+Potential collaborators must demonstrate to us how their proposed work would fit into tests of our current hypotheses (refer to the MCM-V Research Hypotheses), and then it is incumbent upon us (likely 1 or 2 PIs, plus collaborators) to attempt to integrate the findings into our MCM LTER research activities and products.
 Field collaborators are also required to provide their collected data for us to include in our MCM LTER database (with the exception of huge data files that can be preserved and archived in other places, e.g., GenBank, to which we could provide a link).